samvaughan/hector-observing/docs/FAQs.md

 This happens because Snakemake is trying to select a row from your `{start_date}_{end_date}_galaxy_tiles.csv` but there aren't any matches.
 Check that you've typed the tile filename exactly right on the command line (it's very easy to type `G12_tile_220` instead of `G15_tile_220`, for example!)

+## Snakemake says "there is no rule to make {filename}"

+This happens when `snakemake` can't figure out how to create the output file you've asked for.

+The most common cause of this is a typo in the filename you've passed it (e.g. asking it to make `G155_tile_220.tar.gz` will fail, for example).
+Another possible cause would be if you're asking it to make a tile which you haven't entered in the `resources/{run_dates}/{run_dates}_galaxy_tiles.csv` file.
+Check that the tile is located there and doesn't have any typos.

+## Snakemake says "Looks like we have a mismatch between the tile numbers and the filenames somewhere"

+This occurs when one (or more) of the rows in the `resources/{run_dates}/{run_dates}_galaxy_tiles.csv` is incorrect.
+If you tell `snakemake` to use a tile file from one tile number and a guide tile from another (e.g. one row references two different numbers), or if your tile number column in that file doesn't match the filenames, you'll see this error.
+Go back and check that all of the rows in that file are correct!

+## The distortion correction code complains about "Reading past the end of a file"

+This means a sky mask fits file the code is trying to read is corrupted or damaged.

+The distortion correction code reads _all_ fits files in the folder path you give it, so make sure there aren't any files in there which aren't sky masks.
+We've seen this error before when the distortion correction code tried to read a hidden file called `._segmap_waves_18.0_-34.1_1.41_1.17.fits`.
+After deleting this file and all the others like it, everything worked as expected.